Thursday, February 22, 2018

 My new Atari ST merch!

-I have just received my latest "Atari Games" mug by Peter Jørgensen (Enduro Racer / YMT).
-No, they're not all the same, just scroll down for the reverse side, below.
-These cups are superb and it's so kind of Peter to send me these.
+I received my latest "Atari Games" mug by Peter Jørgensen (Enduro Racer / YMT).
+No, they're not all the same, just scroll down for the reverse side.
+These cups are superb, and it's so kind of Peter to send them.
 The mouse mat was a gift from my mate Tom, another ST nutter.
-Both Peter and Tom made the ZombieCrypt mug - probably because the slideshow I released last year was so awesome?
+Both Peter and Tom made the ZombieCrypt mug - probably because they were blown away by that slideshow I released last year.
 Hmm, probably not lol.

 Monday, February 05, 2018